Kdurkee45/nerdy-take-home/README.md

 **Troubleshooting:**
 - If you get a `ModuleNotFoundError`, make sure you installed all requirements and are running the command in the correct folder.
 - If Streamlit does not open automatically, copy and paste the provided local URL into your browser.
-- If you have issues with file paths, ensure your terminal is in the `nerdy_prototype` directory before running the commands.
+- If you have issues with file paths, ensure your terminal is in the correct directory before running the commands.

 ## Contact